Charter season, May–October

 • What is included in an Ibiza yacht rental?

-• How many guests can join a day charter from Ibiza?
+• How many guests can join a day charter in Ibiza?

-• When is the best season for yacht hire in Ibiza?
+• When is the best time to charter a yacht in Ibiza?

 • Can I book a last-minute yacht charter in Ibiza?